rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 ### Finding the Right Antennas

 Ever do a search for "cellular antenna" on Digikey?
 Good luck my friend!
-Luckily Blues Wireless also provides the [Notecarrier](https://blues.io/products/notecarrier/), which is a line of development boards meant to act as a bridge between a Notecard and your MCU or Raspberry Pi-compatible single-board computer.
+Luckily Blues Wireless also provides [Notecarriers](https://blues.io/products/notecarrier/?utm_source=hackster&utm_medium=web&utm_content=globaltracker), which are a line of development boards that act as a bridge between a Notecard and your MCU or Raspberry Pi-compatible single-board computer.

 *There are two main advantages to using the Notecarrier for this project:*